 Phase 2: Percentage of Participants with any SAE(s)

-Phase 1 and 2: Pharmacokinetics (PK): Area Under the Plasma Concentration-Time Curve of LOXO-292 (Selpercatinib)
+Phase 2: Pharmacokinetics (PK): Area Under the Plasma Concentration-Time Curve of LOXO-292 (Selpercatinib)

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.